Why take risk?

 A Singapore government-guaranteed interest rate of 2.5% for your OA seems like a good idea, but we need to properly put that number into context, peel back the onion and think deeper about how markets and the economy work.
 However, before doing anything, we need to answer why we bother taking risk at all, and how to be rewarded with returns for risks taken.

-Grab a coffee, and we hope this leaves you with a framework to make better investment and financial planning decisions, especially with your CPF.
+Grab a coffee.
+This is a long one, but try to make it to the end as we hope it leaves you with a framework to make better investment and financial planning decisions, especially with your CPF.

-How does the government determine the CPF OA rate
+How the government determine the CPF OA rate

 As stated by the CPF Board, “OA monies earn either the legislated minimum interest of 2.5% per annum, or the 3-month average of major local banks' interest rates, whichever is higher.
 The OA interest rate will be maintained at 2.5% per annum from 1 October 2019 to 31 December 2019, as the computed rate of 0.64% for bank rates is lower than the legislated minimum interest rate.”